-The Company does not proposes to make any transfer to reserves.
+The Company does not propose to transfer any portion of profits to Reserves.

-As on March 31 2016 the Company has 12700 unclaimed equity shares of Rs.
-10/- eachbelonging to 48 investors further the Company is holding these shares in a Demat"Unclaimed Suspense Account" with Stock Holding Corporation of India Ltd. onbehalf of the shareholders of these shares.
-The voting rights in respect of these shareswould remain frozen till the rightful owners claims it as per the procedure laid downunder the Listing Regulations.
+As on March 31 2021 the Company has 12700 unclaimed equity shares of `10/- eachbelonging to 48 investors further the Company is holding the aforesaid shares in a Demat"Unclaimed Suspense Account" opened with Stock Holding Corporation of India Ltd.on behalf of the shareholders.

-Particulars of Loans Guarantees given and Investments made during the year as requiredunder section 186 of the Companies Act 2013 and Schedule V of the Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) regulations 2015 areprovided in Notes 41 of the Standalone Financial Statements.
+Particulars of Loans Guarantees given and Investments made during the year as requiredunder section 186 of the Companies Act 2013 and Schedule V of the Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements) regulations 2015 havebeen disclosed in the financial statements.

 REVIEW OF SUBSIDIARIES AND ASSOCIATES